wpilibsuite/dev-ops/docs/release_processes/translation-documentation-pinning.md

 Reference: ``/latest/`` is the "leading edge" branch of the docs.
 Accessible from [https://docs.wpilib.org/en/latest/](https://docs.wpilib.org/en/latest/) and ``/stable/`` is the "year-to-year" version of the docs.
 This is accessible from [https://docs.wpilib.org/en/stable/](https://docs.wpilib.org/en/stable/)

 Beginning of Season:
 - Translation and Documentation ``/latest/`` and ``/stable`` are at an equal point in history.
-This allows us to make "bleeding" edge changes to documentation and translations.
+This allows us to make "leading" edge changes to documentation and translations.
 The benefit of this, is making it immediately live on both versions of the site.

 End of Season:
 - Translations & Documentation have ``stable`` locked for new **content** additions but are able to be translated. ``latest`` is unable to be translated at this time.